- an uneasy opening in a Franciscan key looks forward to the bolgia of hypocrisy in the latter half of the canto

 He told me: “That one impaled there, whom you see, counseled the Pharisees that it was prudent to let one man—and not one nation—suffer.

-Caiaphas, Annas (we recall that Jesus was first been taken before Annas, Caiphas’ father-in-law and previous high priest), and all other members of the council that condemned Christ are crucified in this bolgia:
+Caiaphas, Annas (Jesus was first been taken before Annas, Caiphas’ father-in-law and previous high priest), and all other members of the council that condemned Christ are crucified in this bolgia:

 E a tal modo il socero si stenta in questa fossa, e li altri dal concilio che fu per li Giudei mala sementa.
 (Inf.
 23.121-23)